sh107/FederatedGitWiki/README.md

 ## Note

-If crontab is used, markdown2 needs to specify location
+If crontab is used, the absolute location of markdown2 needs to be specified

 ##Updates v0.3.1
 Improve bash